Monday, June 05, 2006

 What is a protection order?

-Section 8 of RA 9262 defines “protection order” as an order issued for the purpose of preventing further acts of violence against a woman or her child specified in Section 5 and granting other necessary relief.
+Section 8 of RA 9262 defines “protection order” as an order issued for the purpose of preventing further acts of violence against a woman or her children specified in Section 5 and granting other necessary relief.

 What are the different kinds of protection orders under RA 9262?